Abdur Razzak (cricketer): Return after suspension

 In July 2009, on Bangladesh's tour of the West Indies, Abdur Razzak represented Bangladesh in international cricket for the first time since his suspension.
 Omitted from the Test squad, he was called up for the one-day series.
 Abdur Razzak's performance in the first One Day International, for which he was awarded the man-of-the-match award, helped Bangladesh defeat the West Indies by 52 runs.
-He opened the bowling and took 4 wickets for 39 runs (4/39) against a West Indies side weakened by disputes between the players and the West Indies Cricket Board.
+He opened the bowling and took 4 wickets for 39 runs (4/39) against a West Indies team weakened by disputes between the players and the West Indies Cricket Board.
 He finished as Bangladesh's leading wicket-taker in the three match series, with 7 wickets at 22.85, however he was injured in the final match.
 The hamstring strain he sustained while batting ruled him out of Bangladesh's tour of Zimbabwe in August 2009.
 By the time Zimbabwe toured Bangladesh for a five-match ODI series in October and November 2009, Abdur Razzak had recovered from his injury and was included in the Bangladesh squad.
 He took 15 wickets in the series which Bangladesh won 4–1 and was named Man of the Series.